Global Team

 Susan Toffler is a Senior Advisor at Laurel Strategies and a leader in the field of communications consulting with more than 25 years of booking guests for CNN, ABC News Nightline and Good Morning America and nearly a decade of working with the nation’s top CEOs on messaging, training, crisis strategy, coaching and broadcast placement.

-Ryan Velasco, Vice President
+Ryan Velasco, Senior Advisor

 Leigh Wedell, Senior Advisor